 DS is located in the CCS Main Library on the Ford Campus.
 Office hours are 9:00 am - 5:00 pm, Monday through Friday by appointment or for drop-by inquiries.
 The team can also be reached via email.
 Contact Amy Lazet at email@example.com or Marian Lambers at firstname.lastname@example.org.

-CCS Images for Teaching and Research, DS’ inaugural, curriculum-driven digital image collection, was started in 2004.
-Taking the place of the College’s analog slide collection, it has grown to approximately 90,000 high resolution, cataloged images.
-This collection continues to be fully curated by the DS staff, including research, selection, applying all pertinent standards, and complete management of back-end functions.
+CCS Images for Teaching and Research is DS’ inaugural, curriculum-driven digital image collection.
+With over 90,000 high resolution, cataloged images, it is curated by the DS staff.
+This includes research, selection, applying all pertinent image and metadata standards, and complete management of Luna back-end functions.

 The Select Student Work Repository features the very best work created by CCS students covering the last four years for marketing and publication purposes.
 Curated and refreshed annually by department chairs, this effort involves a number of CCS staff.
 The DS unit is responsible for making sure imagery and metadata conforms to established specifications, fine-tunes image formats and cataloging as needed, uploads all material, and manages all database operations.

 The Student Work Archive collection holds the best work done by CCS students, dating back to 2004.

 The CCS Historical Archive Collection houses institutional records, documentation, and images of historical significance.
 Access is limited.
 Contact Amy Seipke, Archivist, for more information.

 Library Website Management: The DS staff administrates backend functions of the Library website and ensures consistency in infrastructure, content, and design.